-We will be providing both asynchronous and synchronous activities.
-We will use a range of programs to support these kinds of learning opportunities, sharing links for class meetings or larger gatherings via Zoom.
-We have a number of programs that students are using, including Dreambox, RazKids, Keyboarding without Tears, One More Story, and Tynker.
-Classroom teachers will be pushing content through these applications, as well as providing additional assignments following our curriculum.
-Specialist teachers will also be sharing assignments through the MyKing portal.
+We are providing both asynchronous and synchronous activities.
+We are using a range of programs to support these kinds of learning opportunities, sharing links for class meetings or larger gatherings via Zoom.
+There are a number of programs that students are using, including Dreambox, RazKids, Keyboarding without Tears, One More Story, and Tynker.
+Classroom teachers are pushing content through these applications, as well as providing additional assignments following our curriculum.
+Specialist teachers are also sharing assignments through the MyKing portal.

-We are adding additional resource pages to the MyKing site, including resources and Wordles on the Lower School community page, Social/Emotional Learning, Oodles of Words, and Crazy for Numbers plus more activities and supports.
+The MyKing site has been greatly expanded with additional resource pages, including resources and Wordles on the Lower School community page, Social/Emotional Learning, Oodles of Words, and Crazy for Numbers plus more activities and supports.
 Parents have access to these pages to find options for additional learning and we will continue to expand the content in MyKing and will use this forum to stay connected.
 We will also provide more information and share video trainings to demonstrate how to find these resources.

-As a community, we will be in communication about the different events that have prominent places in our calendar.
-We plan to hold parent/teacher conferences in mid-April through an online meeting platform.
-We are even working on plans for a Lower School Assembly through a Zoom call.
-We are also currently looking for ways to help families learn through this experience as much as students, and we plan to offer opportunities for adults to come together in casual virtual settings to connect, to see one another, and to feel the support of this strong community.
+As a community, we will continue to communicate about the different events that have prominent places in our calendar.
+Our parent/teacher conferences will occur in mid-April through an online meeting platform.
+We are excited to hold our virtual Lower School Assembly.
+We will continue to look for ways to help families learn through this experience as much as students, and we plan to offer opportunities for adults to come together in casual virtual settings to connect, to see one another, and to feel the support of this strong community.

-Parents can expect regular communication from classroom teachers, Heather Wagner, and Amy Vorenberg.
-In this time of transition to a new schooling format, I know there will be many questions and we will partner with families every step of the way to ensure that we’re supporting our children.
+Parents will continue to receive regular communication from classroom teachers, Heather Wagner, and Amy Vorenberg.
+We are committed to partnering with families every step of the way to ensure that we’re supporting our children.